For U.S. healthcare professionals only

 community, no two patients are the same

-When finding a treatment for hemophilia A, your patients' individual needs as well as their lives outside the clinic should be taken into account.1
+When finding a factor VIII medication for hemophilia A, your patients' individual needs as well as their lives outside the clinic should be taken into account.1

 There are many characteristics that make each patient different1,2: